BDC Hamburger Icon

 Special Documentation

 BusinessLoans.com doesn’t require much documentation to get started on a loan application.
-Initial questions include basic inquiries about your annual revenue and most recent business bank account deposit.
+Initial questions include basic inquiries about your annual revenue and most recent business bank account deposits.
 Gathering these details shouldn’t be difficult if you already use high-quality accounting software to manage your business’s finances.
+After you’re matched with lenders, you might need to provide additional documentation based on requirements.

 Application Process

 BusinessLoans.com’s process for applying for a loan is one of its standout features.
 This financing provider distinguishes itself from rivals by offering a straightforward method for business owners to locate funding on their own terms.
 The online application takes just a few minutes to complete, with only a few basic questions about your business and revenue figures.
-Then the platform uses this information and its extensive data from previous users to match you with several funding options.
-To make it even more convenient, the mobile-friendly application can be completed on a desktop computer or smartphone.
+The platform uses this information and extensive data from previous users to match you with several funding options.
+The mobile-friendly application can be completed on a desktop computer or smartphone.

 Customer Service

-Although BusinessLoans.com’s online platform uses software to match you with a funding source automatically, many customers choose to speak with a funding specialist anyway.
-After you receive your initial loan offers, BusinessLoans.com provides the option to talk to a representative if you have any concerns.
-The company says that the vast majority of applicants utilize this option, even though the self-service nature is one of the main reasons the company is so appealing.
-It’s nice to know you can have the best of both worlds.
+Although BusinessLoans.com’s online platform uses software to match you with a funding source automatically, many customers choose to speak with a funding specialist.
+After you receive your initial loan offers, BusinessLoans.com provides the option to talk with a representative if you have any concerns.
+The company says the majority of applicants utilize this option, even though the self-service nature is one of the main reasons the company is so appealing.
+We like that BusinessLoans.com considers the need for more guidance in some cases.

 Limitations